akaliutau/gcp-grimoire/README.md

 # About

-This repository contains references and recipes related to Google Computing Platform (GCP).
+This repository contains references/recipes/overviews which are related to Google Computing Platform (GCP).
+I used these materials mostly as notes during perparation to GCP certification exam.

 # Content